-This topic contains 15 replies, has 2 voices, and was last updated by Tracy 2 weeks, 2 days ago.
+- This topic has 24 replies, 2 voices, and was last updated 2 years, 6 months ago by donna.

 I’ve had this for as long as I can remember, but I thought I was just grumpy and sensitive.
 My family would tell me the noises either weren’t happening or were so quiet, just to ‘ignore them’.